Fillan Municipality

 Fillan is a former municipality in the old Sør-Trøndelag county, Norway.
 The 113 km2 municipality existed from 1886 until its dissolution in 1964.
-It is now part of the municipality of Hitra in Trøndelag county.
+It is now part of Hitra Municipality in Trøndelag county.
 The municipality included the northeastern part of the island of Hitra surrounding the Fillfjorden, plus about 100 islands, islets, and skerries—including Fjellværsøya and Ulvøya.
 The administrative centre of the municipality was the village of Fillan.
 Other villages in the municipality included Ansnes, Nordbotn, and Ulvan.

+Prior to its dissolution in 1963, the 113 km2 municipality was the 496th largest by area out of the 689 municipalities in Norway.
+Fillan Municipality was the 478th most populous municipality in Norway with a population of about 1,786.
+The municipality's population density was 15.7 PD/km2 and its population had increased by 0.3% over the previous 10-year period.

-The former municipality had a church and a chapel in it, both of which now form a parish within the present-day municipality of Hitra.
-The Fillan church is located in the village of Fillan and the Nordbotn chapel is located on the island of Fjellværsøya.
+The former municipality had a church and a chapel in it, both of which now form a parish within the present-day Hitra Municipality.
+Fillan Church is located in the village of Fillan and Nordbotn Chapel on the island of Fjellværsøya.

-History
+General information

-The municipality of Fillan was established on 1 January 1886 when it was separated from the municipality of Hitra to form a municipality of its own.
-The initial population of the new municipality was 2,241.
-On 1 July 1914, the southern district of Sandstad was separated from Fillan to form its own municipality, leaving 1,543 residents in Fillan and shrinking the municipality from 244 km2 to only 113 km2.
+The municipality of Fillan was established on 1 January 1886 when the old Hitra Municipality was divided into two separate municipalities: Hitra Municipality (population: 2,241) in the west and the new Fillan Municipality (population: 2,241) in the east.
+On 1 July 1914, Fillan Municipality was divided into two separate municipalities: Fillan Municipality (population: 1,543) in the north and the new Sandstad Municipality (population: 947) in the south and shrinking the municipality from 244 km2 to only 113 km2.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Fillan, Sandstad, Kvenvær, and Hitra were merged to re-form the old pre-1886 Hitra municipality.
-Prior to the merger, Fillan had 1,759 residents.
+On 1 January 1964, Fillan Municipality (population: 1,759), Kvenvær Municipality (population: 840), Sandstad Municipality (population: 1,028), and Hitra Municipality (population: 1,344) were merged to form a new, larger Hitra Municipality.